1

 What does a design editor do?

 A design editor is responsible for reviewing, editing, and approving visual content such as layouts, graphics, and images to ensure they meet quality and style standards.
-They collaborate with designers and content creators, often using tools like Adobe Creative Suite, and may oversee the visual consistency of publications or digital platforms.
+They often collaborate with designers and content creators, use design software like Adobe Creative Suite, and have a strong understanding of visual storytelling and branding.
+The role may require attention to detail, creativity, and knowledge of current design trends.

 What is the difference between Design Editor vs Graphic Designer?